 Time Series Convolution

 A convolutional kernel approach for reinforcing the modeling of time series trends and interpreting temporal patterns, allowing one to leverage Fourier transforms and learn sparse representations.
-The new regression models unlock opportunities to better capture the long-term changes of real-world time series.
+The interpretable machine learning models such as sparse regression unlock opportunities to better capture the long-term changes and temporal patterns of real-world time series.

 In this post, we intend to explain the essential ideas of our latent research work: